daeunyeo/EEGNet-deap/README.md

 ## 1. Overview

-This project reproduces the EEGNet architecture proposed by Lawhern et al. (2018) and applies it to EEG-based emotion classification using the DEAP dataset.
+EEGNet (Lawhern et al., 2018) is widely used as a baseline in BCI deep learning research, frequently cited alongside more recent architectures.
+Implementing EEGNet was chosen as a foundation for understanding Depthwise and Separable Convolutions before moving on to these more advanced models.

+**Motivation**
-A previous sleep stage classification project using LSTM revealed a limitation:
+- Previous sleep stage classification using LSTM relied on FFT summary values, preventing direct learning of raw EEG waveforms
-FFT summary values were used as input, preventing the model from directly learning raw EEG waveforms.
-EEGNet addresses this limitation by learning both temporal and spatial patterns simultaneously through Depthwise and Separable Convolutions.
+- EEGNet addresses this by learning temporal and spatial patterns simultaneously through Depthwise and Separable Convolutions
-With 1,746 parameters, approximately 10x fewer than the previous LSTM (18,000), the model takes raw 32-channel EEG waveforms as input instead of FFT summary values.

-This project achieves a best test accuracy of 65.51% on 76,800 samples from 32 subjects in the DEAP dataset under cross-subject, Valence binary classification conditions.
+- Parameter count reduced from 18,000 (LSTM) to 1,746,
+  while switching from FFT summary values to raw 32-channel EEG input

+**Results**
+- Best test accuracy: 65.51% on DEAP (32 subjects, 76,800 samples)
-The project confirms the generalizability and compactness proposed in the original paper.
+- Confirmed generalizability and compactness of the original paper
-The single architecture was applied to an emotion classification domain not covered in the original paper, confirmed without overfitting at 1,746 parameters.

-Beyond simple implementation, an ablation study was designed and conducted to measure the individual effects of epoch count, normalization method, and bandpass filter application on performance.
+- Ablation study conducted across epoch count, normalization method, and bandpass filter application

 ---